N2IT/N2IT/README.md

 <br />
 <!-- personal notes about me: -->
 <p>🌅 I have been developing websites, both informational and ecommerce, for 8+ years.</p>
-<p>🧑‍🎓 I am currently a student in the Software Engineering program at Flatiron School</p>
+<p>🧑‍🎓 I am currently a student in the Software Engineering program at Flatiron School.</p>
 <p>🙋‍♂️ I am eager to collaborate, review, and network. ✌️ </p>
-<p>🌞 I am actively seeking assistance with finding a mentor in my pursuit of a new role.</p>
+<p>🌞 I am actively seeking a mentor to help me progress as a software engineer.</p>

 <!-- PROJECT DEMOS
 LINKS TO TOP THREE OR FOUR -->